G-Giardinetto/Multiple-Sclerosis-Neural-Network/README.md

 # Machine Learning for classifying Multiple Sclerosis

 In this project, I'm using the Pytorch model for classifying images from a kaggle dataset, \
- the objective of this project is create a *POC* (Proof-Of-Concept) system that could help in the diagnosis of a specific neurodegenerative condition like Multiple Sclerosis.\
+the objective of this project is to create a *POC* (Proof-Of-Concept) system that could help in the diagnosis of a specific neurodegenerative condition like Multiple Sclerosis.\
- The inference will be conduct by a Neural Network\
+ The inference will be conducted by a Neural Network\
  From now on, the term `MS` will substitute `Multiple Sclerosis`
 ---
 ### Dataset